zoracreates/fictionalcolor/src/work/2021-hilr-community-website.md

     <li>Technical Help</li>
 </ul>

-{% image "./src/images/work/2021-hilr/proposed-nav.png", "Wireframe of the proposed main menu for the HILR Community Website." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-hilr/proposed-nav.png", "Wireframe of the proposed main menu for the HILR Community Website." %}</div>

 #### Concerned that “Resources” did not provide enough context, I suggested that we did a comparative tree test with two navigational structures: one that spread resource articles across the site, and one that used "Resources" as a menu item.
 We had a total of 59 participants on the test, 29 in one tree and 30 in another.